Step 1: Make Your Decision

 Most people in the United States have no idea what Eid and Ramadan are.
 Try to organize an educational lecture on Ramadan and Eid, perhaps in conjunction with a multicultural day or an exhibition.
 Ask your social studies or homeroom teacher to allow a speaker to come in during that time and talk about the two events.

-Food and Clothing drives are a really great way to get into the spirit of Ramadan, and show non-Muslims the generosity of Islam.
-MSA National sponsors an event called “The Ramadan Fast-A-Thon,” along with a manual on how to run a Fast a thon.
-Details of which are located here:.
+Food and clothing drives are a really great way to get into the spirit of Ramadan, and show non-Muslims the generosity of Islam.
+“The Ramadan Fast-A-Thon” is also another helpful event to help educate people.

 For Eid, try to garner some space in the school display cases.
-Bring Lanterns and pictures of world-wide Eid celebrations.
-Make display boards with explanations of Eid, and decorate the case with the shawls of a Shavarkamis, Sari, or Redaa’.
-Cover the display boards with pictures of masajid, and celebrations from Muslims countries.
+Bring lanterns and pictures of worldwide Eid celebrations.
+Make display boards with explanations of Eid, and decorate the case.
+Cover the display boards with pictures of masajid and celebrations.

-If there are ruins, mountains, oceans, or even just a park near by, take the MSA for a visit.
-Take a trip and have a mountain’s peak halaqa, site the many references of natural wonder in the Quran.
-How then should we be effected?
-Traveling through the earth is an excellent way to keep an open perspective, and make us greater appreciate the wonder of Allah’s creation.
+If there are mountains, oceans, or even just a park near by, take the MSA for a visit.
+Take a trip and have a mountain’s peak halaqa; cite the many references to natural wonders in the Qur'an.
+Traveling through the earth is an excellent way to keep an open perspective and makes us better appreciate the wonder of God's creation.

 Contributors to this document are from both MSA National and MIST